Chocobozzz/PeerTube/support/doc/translation.md

 If you don't see your locale in the platform you can add it directly in the Weblate interface.
 Then, if you think there are enough translated strings, please [create an issue](https://github.com/Chocobozzz/PeerTube/issues) so we add the new locale in PeerTube!

+Translations are manually pulled and merged in PeerTube software and are publicly available in the next official release.
+You can get a chance to see translations before the official release by going to https://peertube2.cpy.re which is updated every night with the latest PeerTube changes.

 ## How to